accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1.1/referentiel-technique.md

 - EN 301 549 V3.2.1 (2021-03): 10.2.2 Pause, stop, hide.

 ### [Topic 10](#topic-10): Interactive form (complementary topic){id="topic-10"}
-#### Introduction{class=no-summary}

 This topic only covers interactive forms filled in with Acrobat Reader.

 PDF forms can only be created using Adobe Acrobat Pro, Adobe InDesign or specialised PDF form editing software.

-In addition to the assessments proposed in this section, testing by a person with a disability using their own assistive technology is recommended to check:
+In addition to the assessments proposed in this section, testing by a person with disabilities using their own assistive technology is recommended to check:
 - that the PDF form is perfectly usable,
 - that all the input fields can be filled in,
 - and that the user has all the necessary information.